Celebrating Halloween at the Office

 Easily Removable Costumes

-- Big glasses with funny nose and fake mustache
+- Big glasses with a funny nose and fake mustache

 Appropriate Costumes for the Office